arokiagetz/k8s_webserver/README.md

 ## 1. Docker Image
-Clone the git repositor, build Docker Image by executing the docker build script with a version number
+Clone the git repositor, build Docker Image by executing the docker build script which available within the directory "ci" with a version number

 ``` ./docker_build $VERSION_NUMBER ```